 - The ability to create fun and different blog layouts

-- 4 different header styles including sticky and transparent headers (that’s the feature that I needed!)
+- 4 different header styles including sticky headers

 - Variable footer layouts

 - Unlimited website usage

 - White branding of your web design

 - Custom Layouts which allow you to “hook” into the theme to add Facebook Pixel or Google Analytics tracking code

 So while you can build a complete website with the free Astra WordPress theme, you might want some of the additional functionality you can get from the Astro Pro plugin.